-Over the two decades, Ms. Jenkins' choreographic attention has been focused on cross-cultural collaborations between her Company and international artists, including the Tanusree Shankar Dance Company of India, and the Guangzhou Modern Dance Company of China, Ginko in Japan, and the Kolben Dance Company in Jerusalem, Israel.
+From 2006 - 2014, Ms. Jenkins' choreographic attention was focused on cross-cultural collaborations between her Company and international artists, including the Tanusree Shankar Dance Company of India, and the Guangzhou Modern Dance Company of China and the Amir Kolben Company.
 She has also developed ambitious multi-disciplinary works such as Light Moves, an evening-length dance created in collaboration with media artist Naomie Kremer.
-A proponent of a fully realized collaborative art, Jenkins has worked with dance, music and visual arts luminaries, including Terry Allen, Alvin Curran, Paul Dresher, Rinde Eckert, David Lang, Bruce Nauman, Naomie Kremer, Alexander V. Nichols and Yoko Ono, among others.
+A proponent of a fully realized collaborative art, Jenkins has worked with writers, and various dance, music and visual arts luminaries, including Terry Allen, Alvin Curran, Paul Dresher, Rinde Eckert, David Lang, Bruce Nauman, Alexander V. Nichols, Michael Palmer and Yoko Ono, among others.

-For her unique artistic vision, Jenkins has received numerous awards, including a Guggenheim Fellowship, an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Awards (Izzies), including a Sustained Achievement Award in 2015 and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area.
+For her unique artistic vision, Jenkins has received numerous awards, including a Guggenheim Fellowship, an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Awards (Izzies), and a Sustained Achievement award in 2015, and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area.
 April 24, 2003 was declared "Margaret Jenkins Day" by San Francisco Mayor Willie Brown.
 On that day, she also received a Governor's Commendation from Governor Gray Davis.
 In 2013, she was awarded a residency at The Rockefeller Foundation Bellagio Center in Italy.